kylermjensen/vscode-terminal-saver/README.md

 ## Roadmap

-- [ ] Option to save full terminal history (not just buffered content)
+- [ ] Preserve clipboard content (restore after save)
 - [ ] Configurable save location
 - [ ] Custom filename templates
-- [ ] Auto-save on session end
+- [ ] Command palette command as alternative to hotkey
-- [ ] Command palette command for manual save
+- [ ] Option to append to existing file instead of creating new one

 ## Contributing